 The Rose-coloured Starling was strikingly paler with a beady black eye and an obvious yellow base to a pinkish bill.
 The wing feathers were clearly darker than the mantle, head and body feathers.
 The large flock was flighty and spooked at the slightest thing and soon they were off again.
 We tracked the Rose-coloured Starling as it dropped down on to the mud at the edge of the saltmarsh and gave fairly good views out in the open for another minute or so.

-There are around 40-50 records per year with a good number of the juveniles being on the south coast in the autumn.
+There are around 40-50 records per year with a good number of these being autumn juveniles on the south coast.
 The nearest breeding grounds are Hungary and the Balkans.
 This is my 8th Rose-coloured Starling in Britain with three being adults in the winter and the most recent five all being autumn juveniles and all on the south coast including Hampshire, Dorset, Cornwall, the Scillies and now West Sussex.